Baker University Data Breach Lawsuit Investigation

 How can I get the official breach notice (PDF) for Baker University?

-You can download the full California Attorney General filing directly from the link above or from the Massachusetts Attorney General website.
+You can download the full California, Maine, or Massachusetts Attorney General filings directly from the links above.